flux-framework/flux-operator/docs/deployment/google/basic.md

 ## Create the Lammps Job

-Now let's apply the custom resource definition to create the lammps mini cluster!
+Now let's apply the custom resource definition to create the lammps MiniCluster!
 The file we generated above should be in your present working directory.
 Importantly, we have set `localDeploy` to false because we need to create volume claims and not local host mounts for shared resources.